veekthoven/veekthoven/content/how-i-finally-created-my-personal-website.md

 ---
-title: How I [Finally] created my personal website
+title: How I [Finally] created my website
 description: >
- While building this website, i struggled with making decisions about what tools to use.
-In this article, i share the tools i used and my rationale for using them.
+ While building this website, I struggled with making decisions about what tools to use.
+In this article, I share the tools I used and my rationale for using them.
 Hopefully, I am going to save someone the agony of making the same decision.
 postedAt: 2020-07-10T19:50:00.000Z
 image:
  url: https://veekthoven.com/article-1.png